GVR Report cover Canada Latent Tuberculosis Infection Detection Market Size, Share & Trends Report

 Report Overview

-The Canada latent tuberculosis infection detection market size was valued at USD 27.31 million in 2021 and is expected to expand at a compound annual growth rate (CAGR) of 6.2% from 2022 to 2030.
+The Canada latent tuberculosis infection detection market size was valued at USD 29.79 million in 2022 and is expected to grow at a compound annual growth rate (CAGR) of 6.27% from 2023 to 2030.
 The market growth is mainly driven by the increasing immigration in Canada and increasing awareness about tuberculosis infection in the country.
-According to the Government of Canada, in 2021, the country welcomed more than 405,330 permanent residents.
+According to Immigration, Refugees and Citizenship Canada (IRCC), around 437,120 individuals were granted permanent residency in the country in 2022.
 High inbound traveling and increasing immigration are expected to increase the risk of latent tuberculosis infections (LTBI) in the country.

 Canada latent tuberculosis infection detection market size, by test type, 2020 - 2030 (USD Million)